ChangpuMengUow/USYD-project/README.md

 - This is the landing page when you first enter the application.
 Currently, it is a blank page for future development.
 2. Upload Page:
-- Click the upload button at the top navigation bar to enter the upload file page.
+- Click the `upload` button at the top navigation bar to enter the upload file page.
 - Here, you can upload files that need preprocessing.
-- After preprocessing, you can download the processed files by clicking the download button.
+- After preprocessing, you can download the processed files by clicking the `download` button.
 3. Classify Page:

-Click the classify button at the top navigation bar to enter the classification page.
+Click the `classify` button at the top navigation bar to enter the classification page.

 This page has two main functionalities:
 #### Functionality 1:
-- Upload an initial file and click start.
+- Upload an initial file and click `start`.
 The system will automatically preprocess the file.
 - Each word will have a dropdown menu below it, allowing you to classify each word into categories (0-8).
 - The page provides options to select the number of words displayed per page(100/150/200/300).
-- Use the next button to go to the next page for further classification.  Use the save button to save all classified words and download the results as an Excel file.
+- Use the `next` button to go to the next page for further classification.
+- Use the `save` button to save all classified words and download the results as an Excel file.

 #### Functionality 2:
 - Upload an initial file and an Excel file.
 This is useful if you have previously started classifying a file but did not complete it.